VivekPRajeev/ipwbpncs/README.md

 ## Assumptions And Considerations Made

-1. for the current project a backend server has not been created yet so there are no REST API calls or Backend Databases to sync data for online use
+1. For the current project a backend server has not been created yet so there are no REST API calls or Backend Databases to sync data for online use
 2. User switch is currently not authenticated.
 For showcasing multi tab usability with different users, the users are currently not authenticated but can be freely switched in the UI from nav
 3. Current User Data is stored in session storage : Since current user need only be preserved for the focused tab, I have decided to store user ID and user Name in the session storage for ease of access.
 In the event that there is no current data, the first user , Alice is choosen as the current user.
 4. A set of users and Comments are preloaded from a seed in the event that the localDB is empty (In the case of initial load or is the DB is deleted) for the purpose of prefilling data for demo purposes.
 So when the project is loaded for the first time , there will be some preset comments and users.